tristaneason/grizzlytargets/wp-content/plugins/order-import-export-for-woocommerce/readme.txt

 Other useful plugins from WebToffee for migrating WooCommerce data:

-<a rel="nofollow" href="https://wordpress.org/plugins/order-xml-file-export-import-for-woocommerce/">Order XML File Export Import for WooCommerce</a>: Export and Import orders from your store using an XML file.

 <a rel="nofollow" href="https://wordpress.org/plugins/wt-woocommerce-sequential-order-numbers/">Sequential Order Number for WooCommerce</a>: Easily manage orders with all the order numbers sorted sequentially.

 <a rel="nofollow" href="https://wordpress.org/plugins/product-import-export-for-woo/">Product Import Export for WooCommerce</a>: This free plugin will help you import and export products from your store using a CSV file.

-<a rel="nofollow" href="https://wordpress.org/plugins/product-reviews-import-export-for-woocommerce/">Product Reviews Import Export for WooCommerce</a>: This plugin will help you import and export the product reviews in your store using a CSV file.

 <a rel="nofollow" href="https://wordpress.org/plugins/users-customers-import-export-for-wp-woocommerce/">Import Export WordPress Users</a>: Import and export the users in your WordPress store using a CSV file with the help of this plugin.

-<a rel="nofollow" href="https://wordpress.org/plugins/webtoffee-product-feed/">Product Catalog Sync for Facebook</a>: Allows you to sync your WooCommerce products with Facebook Business Manager Account
+<a rel="nofollow" href="https://wordpress.org/plugins/wp-migration-duplicator/">WordPress Backup & Migration</a>: Quickly migrate and backup entire WordPress site or selected files from one location to another.
+Backup to FTP, Google drive, Amazon S3 or local storage and easily restore them back.

 = About WebToffee.com =

 <a rel="nofollow" href="https://www.webtoffee.com/">WebToffee</a> creates quality WordPress/WooCommerce plugins that are easy to use and customize.
-We are proud to have thousands of customers actively using our plugins across the globe.
+We are proud to have millions of customers actively using our plugins across the globe.

 == Installation ==